MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/approvals/common-errors-creating-and-assigning-flow-approvals.md

 > Required field 'assignedTo' contained no valid users in the organization

 This error occurs if the input value(s) to the **Assigned To** field of the approval action isn't a well-formatted email address, UPN, or Microsoft Entra object ID.
-Or, it's well-formatted, but doesn't match any users in Microsoft Graph.
-If multiple users are specified (semi-colon delimited), this means that all entries couldn't be found in Graph.
+Or, it's well-formatted but doesn't match any users in Microsoft Graph.
+If multiple users are specified (semi-colon delimited), this means that all entries can't be found in Graph.

 ### InvalidApprovalCreateRequestAssignedToMissing

 > Required field 'assignedTo' is missing or empty.

 This error occurs if the **Assigned To** field of the approval action doesn't contain any values.
 The [flow designer](/power-automate/desktop-flows/flow-designer) prevents any flows from being saved without any value for this field.
-So, this issue typically occurs if the **Assigned To** field is populated from the output of some other steps and for this flow run, and there is no value for the expression or output field.
+So, this issue typically occurs if the **Assigned To** field is populated from the output of some other steps and for this flow run, there's no value for the expression or output field.

 ### InvalidApprovalRequestor

 > The approval requestor must be a single, valid user account within your organization

 This error occurs if the input value(s) to the **Assigned To** field of the approval action isn't a well-formatted email address, UPN, or Microsoft Entra object ID.
-Or, it's well-formatted, but doesn't match any users in Microsoft Graph.
+Or, it's well-formatted but doesn't match any users in Microsoft Graph.
 You also receive this error if multiple users are specified for the **Requestor** field.

 ### InvalidXrmRecordId